Mega Millions $1.6 billion winning ticket sold in South Carolina, state lottery says

 The S.C.
 Lottery did not immediately return messages looking to confirm a winning ticket was sold in the state.

 Tuesday’s Mega Millions drawing was the largest jackpot in U.S. history, according to McClatchy.
-It reported there has not been a Mega Millions ticket sold with “all six numbers” matching the drawing since July 24, allowing the jackpot to roll over for 13 consecutive weeks and the prize to swell.
+There has not been a Mega Millions ticket sold with “all six numbers” matching the drawing since July 24, allowing the jackpot to roll over for 13 consecutive weeks and the prize to swell.

 Lottery officials said the cash payout is $913 million for the winner of Tuesday’s jackpot, per the San Francisco Chronicle.
 The winner also has the option of claiming their prize “as an annuity paid out over 29 years,” McClatchy reported.